-AG Barr: FBI Ignored Exculpatory Evidence, Hid Information to Continue Trump Investigation | Breitbart
+Attorney General Barr: FBI Ignored Exculpatory Evidence, Hid Information

-During a portion of an interview with NBC’s Pete Williams that aired on Tuesday’s broadcast of MSNBC’s “Andrea Mitchell Reports,” Attorney General William Barr said the FBI ignored exculpatory evidence when obtaining FISA warrants in the investigation of any possible the Trump campaign ties with Russia.
+During a portion of an interview with NBC’s Pete Williams that aired on Tuesday’s broadcast of MSNBC’s “Andrea Mitchell Reports,” Attorney General William Barr said the FBI ignored exculpatory evidence when obtaining FISA warrants in the investigation of any possible Trump campaign ties with Russia.

 Barr said, “From day one — remember, they said, okay, we’re not going to talk to the campaign.
 We’re going to put people in there, rile them up and have conversations with people involved in the campaign because that way, we’ll get the truth.
 From the very first day of this investigation, which is July 31st, 2016, all the way to its end, September 2017, there was not one incriminatory bit of evidence to come in.
 It was all exculpatory.
 The people with the tapings denied it with Russia, denied the specific facts that the FBI was relying on.
 So what happens?
 The FBI ignores it, presses ahead, withholds that information from the court, withholds critical exculpatory information from the court while it gets an electronic surveillance warrant.
 It also withholds from the court clear cut evidence that the dossier that they ultimately relied on to get the FISA warrant was a complete sham.”